SAP/apibusinesshub-api-recipes/README.md

 * Click on the *.zip file available in each example folders  and then click on the "View Raw" Link or "Download" button to download the sample.
 * Import the Downloaded API Proxy zip into your SAP HCP, API management tenancy.
 Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html).

+##Custom API Developer Portal Sample

+[Cloud Portal Template](./cloudportaltemplate) in the *cloudportaltemplate* sub folder contains a sample website project that uses SAP HCP, Portal Service to build a custom API Management Developer Portal.
+This is helpful in scenarios where API creators want to give their developers features not present in the standard API Management Developer Portal.

 ##License
 These samples are provided as a starting point for your implementation and are provided without any warranty or support obligations.